Apocalypse

 Cable and Stryfe

 Apocalypse learns of Sinister's intention to create an adversary powerful enough to destroy him; Nathan Christopher Charles Summers, the son of Scott Summers and Madelyne Pryor.
 Apocalypse, viewing him as a threat and realizing that Nathan's energy is the very energy that awoke him all those months earlier, sends his newly formed group, the Riders of the Storm, to abduct the Summers child.
 Apocalypse at this time had conquered the city of Attilan, home of the Inhumans, and enslaved part of its population.
 X-Factor, alongside the Inhuman Royal Family, attacks Apocalypse's lunar stronghold.
 Although Apocalypse is severely defeated, the young Nathan is infected with a techno-organic virus, and is sent to the future with a woman named Askani to be cured.
 In the future, Apocalypse has conquered the world and ruled until the 39th century.
-By this time, Apocalypse's body had grown feeble; he becomes aware of the young Nathan's presence in this time, but only succeeds in kidnapping a clone of the child which the Askani created.
-Apocalypse plans to transfer his consciousness and power into the clone's stronger body, but perishes in combat with the (real) teenage Nathan.
+By this time, Apocalypse's body had grown feeble; he becomes aware of the young Nathan's presence in this time.
+The Askani had created a clone of young Nathan and Apocalypse's forces kidnap the clone by mistake.
+Apocalypse plans to transfer his consciousness and power into the clone's stronger body, thinking that the child really is a young Nathan that was strong enough to survive the techno-organic virus, but perishes in combat with the (real) teenage Nathan.
 Nathan grows up to become the warrior Cable while his clone grows up to become the mutant terrorist known as Stryfe. and travels back to the past to prevent Apocalypse's future domination of the planet.

 X-Cutioner's Song

-In the present, Apocalypse is prematurely awoken from his regeneration chamber by his Riders (now calling themselves, The Dark Riders), who inform their master that his Horsemen has kidnapped Cyclops and Jean Grey, supposedly under his instructions but it was actually Mister Sinister, who was posing as Apocalypse.
+In the present, Apocalypse is prematurely awoken from his regeneration chamber by his Riders (now calling themselves, The Dark Riders).
+They inform their master that his Horsemen have kidnapped Cyclops and Jean Grey, supposedly under his instructions.
+It was actually Mister Sinister, who was posing as Apocalypse.
 When attempting to rejuvenate himself again, Apocalypse is nearly killed by Stryfe who had arrived in the past to take revenge on Apocalypse.
-At the end of this conflict, Apocalypse is presumed deceased due to his two recent attempts at regeneration having been interrupted, and after a brief battle on the Moon with his former servants, the Dark Riders (who had joined Stryfe), Apocalypse is left for dead by Archangel.
+At the end of this conflict, Apocalypse is presumed deceased due to his two recent attempts at regeneration having been interrupted.
+He teleports away and has a confrontation with a group of X-Men.
+He defeats them all in under 60 seconds.
+He ports away again and later shows up at the X-Mansion to offer his services to stop Stryfe.
+As a show of good faith he cures Xavier of the techno-organic virus that Stryfe had infected him with.
+He travels with the X-Men to the moon.
+After a group struggle he sets off on his own and confronts his Dark Riders (who had joined Stryfe after Apocalypse's defeat).
+They managed to escape but Apocalypse was severely wounded.
+Archangel finds him and Apocalypse ask for him to finish the job.
+But he leaves Apocalypse to die alone.

 Genesis